amirTwenty8/guestbuddy_api_functions/TESTING.md

 19. **addUserToCompany** - Add users to a company, either by finding existing users or creating new ones
 20. **editUserInCompany** - Edit user information and change their role within a company
 21. **removeUserFromCompany** - Remove users from a company and manage their business mode
+22. **createEventTicket** - Create tickets for an event with auto-generated UUID and ticket summary management

 ## Prerequisites